Skip to content

 DIAGNOSIS & TESTS

-Your healthcare provider may use a test called the rapid strep test.
-For this test, the healthcare provider uses a long cotton swab to take some of the mucus from the back of your throat.
+Your healthcare provider may use a test called the rapid strep test to diagnose strep throat.
+For this test, the healthcare provider uses a long cotton swab to take some of the fluid or mucus from the back of your throat.
 The results of this test can be ready in about 15 minutes.

 Your healthcare provider may also do a culture of the mucus.
 A sample of the mucus is sent to a laboratory.
 This test is called a throat culture.
 It can take up to 2 days to learn the results of a strep culture.